hcs/website2020/hcs-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Deploy on AWS

+You can change the package.json script's "build" command to have "next build && next export" (instead of just "next build") to additionally export the website to the "out" folder.
+You can upload these files to HCS' hcs-website-2022 S3 bucket.
+See [article](https://dev.to/hossamelmansy/hosting-static-next-js-website-on-aws-s3-32lm) for specific steps.
+Contact Ethan with questions.